valerionew/unisolder-notes/README.md

 For the ceramic capacitors insulator type, C0G is the best, X7R is also good.
 X5R is not as good as X7R.
 If it's possible avoid Y5V.
 Where voltage is not specified you can pick any voltage.
 50V is better (their actual capacity will be closer to the nominal value at low voltages than 100V or more).

+### Diodes
+Please note that many times with diodes there is the same part from a different manifacturer listed with the first two letters

+### D1, D2, D3, D4 SR580
+This part can be substituted with SB5100 or other Schottky Rectifiers with at least 5A current capability and at least 80V forward voltage.
+However the 80V part is still preferable, because it will have less forward drop.
+The package is DO-201.

 ### Rc2 Bourns trimmer
 In BOM it's indicated as Bourns 3362, this part is a THT trimmer from a previous version, correct part number is Bourns 3364X-1-202E.